 The biggest takeaway?
 The old, scary headlines didn’t tell the whole story.
 Modern research has helped us understand that the risks of HRT are not one-size-fits-all.
 Factors like your age, when you start therapy, the type of hormones you use, and how you take them all play a significant role in your personal health outcome.
 This new wave of information has empowered doctors and patients to move past the fear and make decisions based on personalized medicine rather than generalized warnings.
 It’s about looking at your individual health profile to see if HRT is a safe and effective choice for you.

-The Latest on Timing and Hormone Types
+New Insights on Timing and Hormone Types

 One of the most important findings in recent years is the “timing hypothesis.”
 It turns out that when you start HRT matters—a lot.
 The consensus now is that for most women, the benefits of HRT outweigh the risks when started within 10 years of menopause or before the age of 60.
 As Yale Medicine reports, this is the window where HRT can be most beneficial.